IRS Whistleblower Information

-The incentive is an award to the person (or whistleblower) who comes forward to reveal an underpayment of tax to the IRS.
-The award can equal up to 30 percent of the amount of tax, interest, and penalties ultimately collected by the IRS.
 The IRS Whistleblower program, as enacted by the Tax Relief and Health Care Act of 2006 (P.L.
 109-432), places no cap on the dollar amount of the award, so the person who comes forward to identify a large underpayment of tax by another taxpayer stands to potentially collect millions of dollars of awards from the government for his or her efforts.

-The law may have changed but the IRS itself has not.
-There is an art to dealing with this federal agency.
+In addition to a strict set of procedures there is an art to dealing with the IRS.
 Our tax whistleblower attorneys can help increase the chances of you collecting a substantial reward.
 To discuss a potential IRS whistleblower claim in confidence, contact Lynam Knott P.A..

 Tax Whistleblower Reward Amounts

-The statute that revised Section 7623 of the Internal Revenue Code provides awards of up to 30 percent of the amount that is ultimately collected by the IRS to persons who identify underpayments of tax.
-When the tax whistleblower makes a substantial contribution the minimum award -- by law -- is 15 percent of the collection.
+Section 7623 of the Internal Revenue Code provides awards of up to 30 percent of the amount that is ultimately collected by the IRS to persons who identify underpayments of tax.
+When the tax whistleblower makes a substantial contribution the minimum award is 15 percent of the collection.
 The award is calculated based on the total of the tax, interest, penalties, and additions to tax that is collected by the IRS as a result of the allegations or information provided by the person who comes forward to reveal the underpayment.
 An award may also be claimed for reporting information about an underpayment that would reduce the amount of a refund claimed by a taxpayer.
 There is no cap on the size of the reward, so for example, a whistleblower who reports a billion dollar underpayment of tax (including penalties and interest) could result in an award payment of up to three hundred million dollars.

 What is the smallest underpayment that can be reported that will still result in an award?

-At this time, the program is targeted at revealing large underpayments of tax.
+At this time, the Section 7623 (b) program is targeted at revealing large underpayments of tax.
 A person can only receive an award under the program if the total amount of the underpayment of the tax, interest, penalties, additions to tax, and additional amounts in dispute that are ultimately collected by the IRS exceeds $2 million.
 In addition, the income of an individual taxpayer who owes tax that has been reported under this program must exceed $200,000 in the year the tax was due.
 As a practical matter, penalties ranging from 20-40 percent of the tax due and the effect of compounding interest often result in the doubling of the total amount of a deficiency of tax that would have otherwise been paid if it had been properly reported on a tax return in the first instance.

 What if the IRS offers nothing or a reward amount that is very low?